jnoble-asahi/Automated-Testing/README.md

     - run "make"
     - run "sudo make install"

-# Relay board libraries
+# Assemble the Pi with the external hardware and enclosure

--
+# Set the zero off-set and span of the current - voltage converters

-# Assemble the Pi with the ADC
+# Connect one or more modulating actuators and run rangetests.py